Roomify/docs/roomify_accommodations/start/setup_bookings.rst

 Booking Settings
 ****************

 Your Roomify for Accommodations site offers several ways to customize how you take bookings.
+Detailed descriptions are here - :ref:`roomify_accommodations_global_booking`.

-If you want to start out simple, go to here - :ref:`roomify_accommodations_content_menu` and jump to the 'Delete menu items' section.
-You will want to remove the 'Things to do', 'Blog', and 'Location' menu items.
+The configuration that is of most importance is whether or not you wish to allow instant bookings!